-This service capability deletes the Service Subscription with the identifier (M2M-Sub-ID) and maps to the DELETE procedure for the <m2mServiceSubscription> resource.
+This service capability deletes the M2M Service Subscription with the identifier (M2M-Service-Profile-ID) and maps to the DELETE procedure for the <m2mServiceSubscription> resource.

-6.9.4.1 updateServiceSubscription
+6.9.2.3 updateServiceSubscription

-This service capability provides the ability to update a Service Subscription.
-This service capability shall be restricted to the Msc reference point.
+This service capability provides the ability to update a M2M Service Subscription.
+This service capability shall be restricted to the Msc Reference Point.